javascriptfightclub/jsdoc-react-proptypes/README.md

 };
 ```

 You get all React's tags and the logic to transform them into jsdoc as part of this.
 Over time it'd be cool to add other kinds of prop types like [react-immutable-proptypes](https://github.com/HurricaneJames/react-immutable-proptypes).
 Once added you'll get that for free.
 Yes, free.
 Wow.
-On the flip side who would really even consider a package called `jsdoc-react-proptypes-plugin-react-immutable-proptypes` anyway, even if it is the general flavour of the js dev ecosystem.
+On the flip side who would really even consider a package called `jsdoc-react-proptypes-plugin-react-immutable-proptypes` anyway.

 Also the default props thing doesn't work with React's ES5 style of going `getDefaultProps() => { return {}; }`, because I didn't bother.
 PRs are welcome.
 But really just use ES6.